Parts to Keep on Hand. Avoid Downtime!

 Here’s advice from our regional service managers.
 They’ve seen it all, and this is what they recommend:

-If the cord is good, next check the Sensor.
-Put a new sensor on to eliminate the problem.
+If the cord is good, check the Sensor next.
+Put a new sensor on and see if it eliminates the problem.

-If the cord and sensor are good, next check the Amplifier.
+If the cord and sensor are good, the problem might be the Amplifier.
 Replacing the amplifier is your next step.
 Ninety percent of the time, the problem is either the cord, the sensor, or the amplifier.
 Having these spare parts on hand avoids costly downtime.

 Grade & Steering Wand Assembly